 2. Great Zimbabwe – Zimbabwe

 Great Zimbabwe is the name of an abandoned medieval city from time immemorial.
-The city was located in the mountains of southeastern Zimbabwe, near the town of Masvingo.
+The city’s location was in the mountains of southeastern Zimbabwe, near the town of Masvingo.
 During the last years of the Iron Age, it was the capital of the powerful Kingdom of Zimbabwe.

 The Batu people built this city between the 11th and 15th centuries.
 In addition, they were the first to rule Zimbabwe for 300 years.
 The highest population this city has ever recorded is estimated at up to 18,000 people.